Development geography: Other indicators

 Environmental indications include how much a country does for the environment.

 Composite indicators

 The table above compares the GDP per capita and HDI in three select countries.
 In this instance, Gross domestic product (GDP) is used instead of Gross national product (GNP).
-Ostensibly, the difference between the two terms is that GDP refers to all finished services and goods physically within a country while GNP refers to all finished services and goods owned by a country's citizens, wheter or not those goods are produced in that country.
+Ostensibly, the difference between the two terms is that GDP refers to all finished services and goods physically within a country while GNP refers to all finished services and goods owned by a country's citizens, whether or not those goods are produced in that country.

 PQLI

 Other composite measures include the PQLI (Physical Quality of Life Index) which was a precursor to the HDI which used infant mortality rate instead of GNP per capita and rated countries from 0 to 100.
 It was calculated by assigning each country a score of 0 to 100 for each indicator compared with other countries in the world.
 The average of these three numbers makes the PQLI of a country.